 How Hot Are Pimentos?

-Pimentos register between 100 and 500 Scoville heat units on the Scoville Scale, making them one of the mildest chili peppers.
-Pimentos have almost no heat to them and are usually considered to be sweet.
+Pimentos register between 100 and 500 heat units on the Scoville Scale, making them one of the mildest of all the chili peppers.
+In fact, Pimentos have almost no heat to them and are considered sweet and more aromatic than their red pepper cousin.
 In comparison to the heat of a jalapeno pepper, pimentos are about 40 times milder.
-If you're looking to add just a tiny kick to your dish, a pimento might do the trick.
+Still, if you're looking to add the tiniest bit of kick to your dish, a pimento will do the trick.

 Health Benefits of Pimentos

-Paprika is a popular spice used around the world.
-It's made by grounding various peppers down to a fine powder.
-Different parts of the world use different peppers in their paprika.
-In some regions of Spain and the United States, pimentos are a popular pepper to make paprika out of.
-Many chefs prefer the mild, sweet flavor of the pimento over the heat of other capsaicin heavy peppers.
-You can make your own paprika by drying and grinding your own pimentos.
+Paprika is a popular spice made by grounding various peppers to a fine powder.
+And while different parts of the world source different peppers for paprika, some regions of Spain and the United States use pimentos in the spice mixture.
+Many chefs prefer the mild, sweet flavor of paprika made with pimentos over the heat of other spices, like cayenne, that contain capsaicin (a mild irritant).
+Make your own paprika by taking your home-grown peppers, drying them in the sun or on low heat in the oven, and grinding them in a blade grinder.